 "I'm not a perfectionist, but I like to feel that things are done well.
 More important than that, I feel an endless need to learn, to improve, to evolve."

 Watch Cristiano Ronaldo step onto any pitch, and you'll see something beyond athleticism.
 A hunger that 960 career goals haven't satisfied.
 A drive that five Ballon d'Or awards couldn't extinguish.
 At 40, most players have long retired.
 Ronaldo just signed a contract extension until he's 42, chasing what no footballer has ever achieved: 1,000 career goals.
-What creates this relentless machine?
-The answer isn't his legendary work ethic.
-It's the wounds that created it.
+The work ethic is real.
+But work ethic doesn't explain obsession.
+Childhood wounds do.

 TL;DR: Why Cristiano Ronaldo is an Enneagram Type 3